-Within the calendar year of 2014, the United States noticed an influx in regards to its crime rate.
+In recent years, the United States noticed an influx in regards to its crime rate.
 Crime within the country was increasing, not only in major metropolitan areas, but in rural counties as well.
 Alarming statistics were being derived in the most unlikeliest of places during this time.
-Below we will discuss the precise figures regarding the crime rates within the United States for the year 2014.
+Below we will discuss the precise figures regarding the most recent crime rates within the United States.

-The above figures tell a very eloquent story about reported crime rate in the US for the year 2014.
-It may also be said that some experts are predicting that the crime rates in the US as far as violent crimes go will raise in the year 2015.
-At the same time, it is good to know that violent and property crimes have declined in the US for the year 2014 according to the National Crime Survey.
+The above figures tell a very eloquent story about reported crime rate in the US.
+It may also be said that some experts are predicting that the crime rates in the US as far as violent crimes go will raise in coming years.
+At the same time, it is good to know that violent and property crimes have overall declined according to the National Crime Survey.

 When looking for crime data in the US there are two main sources that are worth tapping.
 The first is the National Crime Survey and the other is the crime that is reported to the FBI.

-According to the FBI, there was an overall fall in the number of violent crimes for the first half of 2014.
-This was in fact a 4.6 percent decline.
+According to the FBI, there has been an overall fall in the violent crimes that have been reported in recent years.
 Violent crimes include murder and rape as well as robbery and aggravated assaults.
-Property crime figures also show that there was a 7.5 percent fall in the year 2014.
+Property crime figures also show that there was a 7.5 percent fall in the most recent report.

-The National Crime Survey on the other hand reported that violent crimes fell from their figures in 2013.
-This report says that the violent crimes in the US fell from 79.8 percent to just 20.1 for every 1000 persons.
+The National Crime Survey has also reported that the violent crimes have recently fallen.
+This report says that the violent crimes in the US fell from 79.8 percent to just 20.1 for every 1,000 persons.

-Of course, even though these figures tell their story it may be said that many crimes (in fact a majority) do not get reported.
-At least 50 percent of violent crimes and 40 percent property crimes are not reported to the police.
-This is because the victims consider the matter to be personal or thefts or because the victim feels that the police cannot resolve the matter.
+Of course, even though these figures tell their story it may be said that many crimes - even a majority of crimes - do not get reported.
+At least 50 percent of violent crimes and 40 percent of property crimes are not reported to the police.
+This is because the victims consider the matter to be personal or because the victim feels that the police cannot resolve the matter.